mvadari/XRPL-Standards/xls-granular-permissions.md

 ## Appendix A: FAQ

-### A.1: Could we add additional permissions for different groups of transactions, like all NFT transactions or all AMM transactions?
+### A.1: Could we add additional permission values for different groups of transactions, like all NFT transactions or all AMM transactions?

 Theoretically, yes.
 However, that can also easily be handled with a group of transaction-level permissions.
 If you think there is a need for this that isn't already addressed by having a group of permissions, please explain in a comment below.